liuzechun/ReActNet/README.md

 ## Citation

-If you find our code useful for your research, please consider please consider citing:
+If you find our code useful for your research, please consider citing:

     @inproceedings{liu2020reactnet,
       title={ReActNet: Towards Precise Binary Neural Network with Generalized Activation Functions},